aws/aws-eks-best-practices/content/security/docs/compliance.md

 ## Shifting Left
 The concept of shifting left involves catching policy violations and errors earlier in the software development lifecycle.
 From a security perspective, this can be very beneficial.
 A developer, for example, can fix issues with their configuration before their application is deployed to the cluster.
 Catching mistakes like this earlier will help prevent configurations that violate your policies from being deployed.

-### Policy
+### Policy as Code
 Policy can be thought of as a set of rules for governing behaviors, i.e. behaviors that are allowed or those that are prohibited.
 For example, you may have a policy that says that all Dockerfiles should include a USER directive that causes the container to run as a non-root user.
 As a document, a policy like this can be hard to discover and enforce.
 It may also become outdated as your requirements change.
+With Policy as Code (PaC) solutions, you can automate security, compliance, and privacy controls that detect, prevent, reduce, and counteract known and persistent threats.
+Furthermore, they give you mechanism to codify your policies and manage them as you do other code artifacts.
+The benefit of this approach is that you can reuse your DevOps and GitOps strategies to manage and consistently apply policies across fleets of Kubernetes clusters.
+Please refer to [Pod Security](https://aws.github.io/aws-eks-best-practices/security/docs/pods/#pod-security) for information about PaC options and the future of PSPs.

 ## Recommendations